Zeyu-Li/next-django-template/README.md

 To start off do `make init` or do `make up` if you are starting it up again

+To bring the services down do `make down`

 ## Testing

-Unit testing for backend and cypress testing for e2e
+Unit testing for backend and cypress testing for e2e.
+To run e2e do `make e2e` (unfortunately this does not work on WSL)

+## TODOS

+Here are a list of things you need to do once you decide to use this template

+- change constants in frontend/components/constants/constants for front end defaults
+- change .env.local to your personal settings
+-

 ### Support